 - 65% of all Internet users made at least one purchase in 2017 (about 1 billion+ users);

-- An average user in the US spends $1900 on purchases during one year on average, in Europe, this stands at $1800.
+- An average user in the US spends $1900 on purchases during one year.
+In Europe, this stands at $1800.

-- The main sources of traffic to eCommerce sites: organic, e-mail and PPC.
+- The primary traffic sources to eCommerce sites: are organic, e-mail, and PPC.

 Increase eCommerce Store Sales

-ECommerce store owners are engaged non-stop in finding ways to improve their site and increase sales.
-It is, of course, possible to continue to bring in more traffic, but first of all, one should figure out how to increase the conversion to sales out of the existing traffic.
+Ecommerce store owners are engaged non-stop in finding ways to improve their site and increase sales.
+Of course, it is possible to continue to bring in more traffic, but first of all, one should figure out how to improve the conversion to sales out of the existing traffic.

-As a whole, I would say that most of the courses I took as part of my economics degree in Tel Aviv University were superfluous or out of touch with reality, except for one course that I felt was really to the point and which I thoroughly enjoyed – a Behavioral Economics course.
-Yes, Dan Ariely and all that hype around rational decisions, and so forth.
-This opened me up to a world of understanding of the users and trying to figure out what triggers the ‘electric currents’ that go through their brain when they carry out an action or a decision of one kind or another.
+As a whole, I would say that most of the courses I took as part of my economics degree at Tel Aviv University were superfluous or out of touch with reality, except for one class that I felt was really to the point and which I thoroughly enjoyed – a Behavioral Economics course.
+Yes, Dan Ariely and all that hype around rational decisions.
+This opened me up to a world of understanding the users and figuring out what triggers the ‘electric currents’ that go through their brains when they carry out an action or a decision of one kind or another.

-Recommended: Apart from Dan Ariely’s book, I also recommend reading the book Hooked by Nir Eyal, about how to form a habit out of the use of your product, and what drives people to get fixated on one product rather than another.
+Recommended: Apart from Dan Ariely’s book, I recommend reading the book Hooked by Nir Eyal about how to form a habit of using your product and what drives people to get fixated on one product rather than another.
 In this article, I talk about five proven psychological principles that influence the decisions of surfers when buying online:

 Know the story about the jars with the cookies?
 This is one of the more familiar stories that illustrate this principle, and it goes like this:

-Stephen Worchel and colleagues of his conducted an experiment in 1975 in which they offered people two jars of cookies.
-One jar contained 10 cookies and the other contained only 2 cookies.
-The results of the experiment showed that most people preferred the cookies in the emptier jar (the one which contained 2 cookies) even though the cookies in the two jars were completely identical.
+Stephen Worchel and his colleagues experimented in 1975 in which.
+They offered people two jars of cookies.
+One pot contained 10 cookies, and the other had only 2 cookies.
+The experiment results showed that most people preferred the cookies in the emptier jar.
+So, the one which contained 2 cookies) even though the cookies in the two pots were completely identical.

 When something is scarce or difficult to obtain, we tend to want it more.
 You may also have heard about it as FOMO – Fear Of Missing Out or Loss Aversion.
-We spend or perhaps waste, half of our time on Facebook and on social media because we are afraid to miss out on some interesting update or news (although we know that it does not happen every minute).
+We spend or perhaps waste half of our time on Facebook and social media.
+Because we are afraid to miss out on some exciting update or news (although we know that it does not happen every minute).
 Another principle that goes hand in hand with the fear of missing out on something is Urgency.

-Under this category, it is quite common to see sentences or phrases like: most popular, most sold, 12 people are now viewing this product, this product was purchased 22 times during the last hour, the last 5 units in stock, 3 hours left before offer ends, order within the next 27 minutes and you will receive the product tomorrow, et cetera.
+Under this category, it is common to see sentences or phrases like: most popular, most sold, 12 people are now viewing this product.
+This product was purchased 22 times during the last hour, with the previous 5 units in stock.
+3 hours before the offer ends, order within the next 27 minutes, and you will receive the product tomorrow, et cetera.

 Other examples: An online calculator for calculating something (for example, a mortgage), an app for tailor-made clothing items after you upload an image, quality content in a blog, et cetera.

 In a word – Context.
-If Jimi Hendrix were alive today, and you had the opportunity to go see his show, you would probably be willing to pay quite a bit for a ticket.
-But if he was performing on the side of the street, you would probably have gone on walking, not noticing him at all.
-In other words, it all depends on context and the specific situation.
+If Jimi Hendrix were alive today and you had the opportunity to see his show, you would probably be willing to pay quite a bit for a ticket.
+But if he were performing on the side of the street, you would probably have gone on walking, not noticing him at all.
+In other words, it all depends on the context and the specific situation.

 What would you prefer?
 Low-fat ice cream containing 90% less sugar than the average ice cream?
-Or an ice cream containing 10% of the average sugar content?
+Or an ice cream containing 10% of the moderate sugar content?
 Most people asked would choose the first option.
-The same thing goes for a question like A plastic surgery with a 90% chance of success or a plastic surgery with a 10% chance of failure.
-When we phrase something of this sort, it is important to give thought to the outcome (positive or negative) and the qualities that we want to highlight.
+The same goes for a question like plastic surgery with a 90% chance of success.
+Or plastic surgery with a 10% chance of failure.
+When we phrase something of this sort.
+We must consider the outcome (positive or negative) and the qualities we want to highlight.

 The Anchoring Effect

 The anchoring principle says that people’s decisions are influenced by the first information they are exposed to regarding a particular subject.
-In fact, they rely too much on this information and it becomes like an anchor that is hard to move.
+They rely too much on this information, which becomes like an anchor hard to move.

-In our daily lives, we encounter it a lot when a question is asked like how much a specific product would cost, or how long it would take to get to a specific place.
-We get a certain initial answer that we would probably stick to later on.
-If we go back to eCommerce stores, you may see this principle implemented where as soon as you enter a home page, you see a particular item with a discount price next to it, and an original price crossed out.
+When a question is asked, we encounter it a lot in our daily lives.
+Like how much a specific product would cost or how long it would take to get to a particular place.
+We get a sure initial answer that we would probably stick to later.
+If we go back to eCommerce stores, we may see this principle implemented where as soon as you enter a home page, you see a particular item with a discount price next to it and an original price crossed out.

-If you search a little further on that site, you would likely find a similar product (perhaps identical) at the same price or even at a cheaper price.
-For anyone wishing to learn more about this principle, this article is highly recommended.
+If you search a little further on that site, you will likely find a similar product (perhaps identical) at the same price or even a lower price.
+This article is highly recommended for anyone wishing to learn more about this principle.

-This section is about promises, risks and the creation of trust and confidence among potential buyers.
+This section concerns promises, risks, and creating trust and confidence among potential buyers.